logo Performance Scan images

 What is the Dunning-Kruger effect?

-The Dunning-Kruger effect is a cognitive bias in which people believe they are smarter and more capable than they actually are.
+The Dunning-Kruger effect is a cognitieve bias in which people believe they are smarter and more capable than they really are.

 People who are incompetent in a task rate their performance higher than they actually are because they lack the metacognitive ability to see their own incompetence (Dunning & Kruger, 1999).